christinew7/61040_concept_backend/context/design/concepts/FileTracker/testing.md/steps/file.e0b0048a.md

       assertObjectMatch(
         currentStatus,
         { index: 0 },
-        "Current index should be 1 after one 'back'", );
+        "Current index should be 0 after one 'back'", // Corrected expected index );
     },
   );